Mobile app for high school

 The app served as a central place for students to get information about the school.
 The news section contained articles about recent events and student activities.
 The bulletin kept students updated on upcoming events and deadlines.
 There were also sections for a student journal, club directory, and school resources.

-The app was implemented natively on each platform for the best user experience.
-The UI had to be implemented separately for iPhone, Android, and Windows Phone, using each platform’s native UI framework.
+The app was written in C# using Xamarin.
+The interface used each platform’s native UI framework for the best user experience.
+I leveraged MvvmCross to assist with the MVVM architecture which offered XAML-style ViewModel bindings for each platform.
 I previously tried making a hybrid app with HTML, CSS, and JavaScript, and later Xamarin.Forms, but found they were unacceptably sluggish.
-I leveraged MvvmCross to assist with the MVVM architecture which offered XAML-style ViewModel bindings for each platform.

 Backend

-All information in the app came from external sources including a few websites and Google Docs.
-The app originally scraped these sources directly, but this approach was slow and unreliable.
+The app’s information came from external sources including a few websites and Google Docs.
+It originally scraped these sources directly, but this approach was slow and unreliable.
 For example, images were often over 6 megabytes and took a long time to load.
-There was also a risk that sources would be taken down, which did eventually happen.
+There was also a risk that they would be taken down.

 Current state